 - Set out transplants when seedlings are 6 to 12 inches (15-30 cm) tall; space plants 2 to 4 inches (5-10 cm) apart in trenches 5 inches (13 cm) deep or drop seedlings in a hole about 6 inches deep leaving just one or two leaves above the surface.

 - Space rows 12 inches apart.

-- Start seed in a potting mix then transplant to loose, fertile soil in the garden.
-Adding aged compost to planting beds in advance of sowing will feed the soil and aide moisture retention.
+- Start seeds in a potting mix then transplant them to loose, fertile soil in the garden.
+Adding aged compost to planting beds in advance of sowing will feed the soil and aid moisture retention.

-- Seed will germinate in 8 to 16 days at an optimal temperature of 70°F (21°C) or thereabouts.
+- The seed will germinate in 8 to 16 days at an optimal temperature of 70°F (21°C) or thereabouts.

 - Leeks prefer a pH range of 6.0 to 6.8.

-- Grow leeks in full sun for best yield.
+- Grow leeks in full sun for the best yield.

 - Keep the soil evenly moist during growth.